lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Max Weber, *The Protestant Ethic and the Spirit of Capitalism*, ed.
 Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1–95.

+Suggested readings:

+- Innes, *Creating the Commonwealth*
+- Peterson, *The Price of Redemption*

 ### September 14 (Week 3): Money and markets

 James David Hudnut-Beumler, *In Pursuit of the Almighty’s Dollar: A History of Money and American Protestantism* (Chapel Hill: University of North Carolina Press, 2007).

 Stewart Davenport, *Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860* (Chicago: University of Chicago Press, 2008), ch.
 1.

+Suggested readings:

+- Davenport, *Friends of the Unrighteous Mammon*
+- Noll, ed., *God and Mammon*
+- Sklansky, *The Soul's Economy*

 ### September 21 (Week 4): Capital